erikdubois/Themes-Icons-Pack/README.md

-#2.
+#3.
 Numix circle icons

 https://github.com/numixproject/numix-icon-theme-circle

-These can be installed via the terminal or via the script

-	sudo add-apt-repository ppa:numix/ppa
-	sudo apt-get update
-	sudo apt-get install numix-icon-theme-circle
+Numix is used as a fall-back icon theme for Sardi icon theme.
+So you should install it.
+Whenever an icons is not yet made in Sardi, it will use the icon of Numix if they have made it.

 ![Screenshots](http://i.imgur.com/2je4qz2.jpg)

-#3.
+#4.
 Evopop icons

 Install via script.